4 secret ways to revive any dead phone battery

 Remove the wrapping and place the battery in cool location away from direct sunlight for 2 days.

 Insert the battery into your phone but don't power on your device.
 Instead, plug the phone into the proper charger and allow the device to charge for 48 hours.

 After the device has charged for 48-hours, turn the device on and check the battery power level.
 If successful, this method will have revived your previously dead battery allowing it to hold a charge again.

-Super savings at our Today's Top Coupons - UP TO 50% OFF.
+Super savings at our Today's Special Coupons - $12 OFF.

 Find a mobile with up to 60% off discount at Mobile Phone Clearance.

 This method is generally effective for mobile phone batteries that have either reached their lifespan limit or have been left discharged for a long period of time; they eventually lose their ability to hold a charge.
 In fact, this can also occur to a phone battery during long distance shipping, due to the travel time from one country to another.
 But now you can learn how to resolve the issue yourself.

 Before doing this, you will need the following: